araffin/academic-kickstart/content/post/optuna/index.md

 ## Defining the Objective Function

 After choosing the search space, you need to define the objective function.
-In reinforcement learning, we usually want to get the best performance for a given budget (either in terms of samples or training time), so we optimize for maximum episodic reward.
+In reinforcement learning, we usually want to get the best performance for a given budget (either in terms of samples or training time), i.e., we try to maximize the episodic reward.

 One way to measure the performance is to periodically evaluate the agent on a test environment for multiple episodes:
 ```python